 In talking with couples, I’m learning that even those who enter their wedding planning with great expectations and high hopes quickly suffer from choice overload.
 And it’s no wonder, given the ridiculous amounts of choices that we all have to make in our lives on a daily basis.
 We’ve heard the catchy phrases that refer to this ever-burgeoning phenomenon: possibilities paralysis, the paradox of choice, decision overload, The general consensus among the “experts” is that the average person makes about 35,000 decisions (from the inconsequential to the grand) per day.

 In a TED talk, Professor Barry Schwartz talked about the Paradox of Choice when he said “some choice is better than none, but it doesn’t follow from that that more choice is better than some choice”.
 That’s a fancy way of saying just because a little is good doesn’t mean that a lot is better.

 And that, I believe, is why so many more couples are turning towards eloping.

 Sure, it may have started when the economy tanked.
+And it may have been exacerbated by Covid-19.
 But I think the elopement trend is here to stay.
 People are just plain tired of all the decision-making!
-The sensory overload with which we are bombarded on a daily basis starts from the minute we arise (When I was a kid, my parents drank Folgers or Maxwell House; now you go into a Starbucks and you have to choose from over 87,000 possible options) and follows us until we lay down our heads on our carefully chosen coordinated bed linens.
+The sensory overload with which we are bombarded on a daily basis starts from the minute we arise (When I was a kid, my parents drank Folgers or Maxwell House; now you go into a Starbucks and you have to literally choose from over 170,000 possible options) and follows us until we lay down our heads on our carefully chosen coordinated bed linens.

-We’re so maxed out with having to choose, that the thought (whether it be a conscious or subconscious one) of taking on a year or more (or more) of hyped-up decision-making is enough to have couples running screaming for the nearest courthouse or justice of the peace.
+We’re so maxed out with having to choose, that the thought (whether it be a conscious or subconscious one) of taking on a year or more of hyped-up decision-making is enough to have couples running for the nearest courthouse or justice of the peace.